AndrewRentschler/Roulette/README.md

 - Player balance will be updated and a new round of betting will begin.

 ## Technologies
-- HTML, CSS, Javascript
+- HTML, CSS, Javascript, Git
-- FlexBox, Grid, Objects, Classes, Arrays, Events

 ## Attributions
 - Favicon img